 The Department of Adult and Career Education offers undergraduate programs of study at the associate's and bachelor's levels.
-The department offers an Associate of Applied Science program in cooperation with local technical colleges.
+The department offers an Associate of Applied Science program in cooperation with technical colleges.
+Please see "Joint Degree Program" section for details.
 These students may go on and earn the Bachelor of Applied Science with a major in technical studies.
-The department also offers the Bachelor of Science in Education degree with majors in business education and in technical, trade and industrial education, as well as a Bachelor of Science degree with a major in administrative services.
+The department also offers the Bachelor of Science in Education degree with majors in business education; technical, trade and industrial education; and healthcare science technology education, with secondary and post-secondary options as well as a Bachelor of Science degree with a major in administrative services.

-The undergraduate programs in the Department of Adult and Career Education are designed to give the student the basic knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum.
-One goal of the department is to offer professional education programs which prepare teachers in the areas of business education; technical, trade, and industrial education; and adult and career education.
+The undergraduate programs in the Department of Adult and Career Education are designed to give the student professional knowledge, skills, and values that build upon the foundation provided by the University Core Curriculum.
+One goal of the department is to offer professional education programs which prepare teachers in the areas of business education; technical, trade and industrial education; and adult and career education.
 A second goal of the department is to offer professional programs to prepare industry practitioners with degrees in technical studies and administrative services.
 A primary focus of all departmental programs is to serve students with relevant, practical coursework that encourages life-long learning and the utilization of technology.
 Additionally, the department seeks to prepare professionals through the development of the knowledge, dispositions, skills, and ethics necessary to function in a variety of work environments.

-The department also offers M.Ed. programs with majors in business education and in adult and career education (with options in technical, trade, and industrial education and in training and development).
-An Ed.S. program with a major in career education (with options in business education and in general career education) is offered.
+The department also offers M.Ed. programs with majors in business education and in adult and career education (with options in technical, trade and industrial education and in training and development).
 Additionally, the department offers the Ed.D. program in adult and career education.
 Full information is found in the current Graduate Catalog.